 I was looking into the programmer's interface that is supplied by the

-and wanted to set up an automatic twitter.
+folks at Twitter and wanted to set up an automatic twitter.
 I am using

 fortune mainly because it's readily available.
 I decided to write a